skhg/dublinbikes_nodejs/README.md

 Use
 ==
-Uncomment the lines in test.js to begin playing with it
+Download to your machine and uncomment the lower lines in test.js to begin playing with it.
+Run with `node test.js`